hane-jun/aboutme/index.md

 ### Project Experience 💻

 I've been fortunate enough to have been involved in a wide array of projects!
-Ranging from the consumer goods industry to the automotive, it's given me the opportunity to expand my breadth of knowledge.
-Take a look to see what I've been involved with ✔️
+Ranging from the **consumer goods industry to the automotive**, it's given me the opportunity to expand my breadth of knowledge. **Take a look to see what I've been involved with** ✔️!

 **CONSUMER GOODS INDUSTRY CLIENT 🍔**